 On the other hand, we often see owner-managed companies that are ethically motivated.
 In southern Africa, for example, dedicated safari operators are doing great things for nature conservation and poverty reduction in remote regions.

-BIO HOTELS in Germany and Austria, and the tour operators of forum anders reisen are further examples of sustainability in practice.
-And there is a lot going on at the level of tourist destinations, because they are the most exposed to any negative effects of tourism, as mentioned earlier.
+BIO HOTELS in Germany and Austria and the tour operators of forum anders reisen are further examples of sustainability in practice.
+And a lot is going on at the level of tourist destinations, because they are the most exposed to any negative effects of tourism, as mentioned earlier.

 What do you think would be the consequence if the complete tourism industry would not switch to sustainability?

 Tourism cannot be seen separately from the rest of society, where we do not see any clear move towards sustainability either.
 But of course, not everything is bad.
 In my opinion, tourism already has many positive effects.
 It creates jobs in rural areas where there are few economic alternatives; it adds value to biodiversity, and I am also convinced that travelling broadens the horizon and creates more understanding for other people and cultures.

 However, the transport problem and the challenges of climate change are largely unresolved.
 If tourism continues to rely on cars and planes as its main means of transport and fails to achieve a reasonable relationship between travel time and distance, it will sooner or later have to submit to drastic climate protection measures.
 And the increasing global warming would destroy many tourist resources.

 Another complex problem is social legitimacy: If uncontrolled mass tourism only exploits destinations – the keyword being “overtourism” – without offering them sufficient advantages, for example in the form of participatory development or the promotion of the local economy, then it will make more and more enemies.

 Do you think that in future we will have to prepare ourselves for more protests by the local population in cities and areas that are heavily frequented by tourists?
 Which concepts from this dilemma do you see as particularly promising?